-The Company recorded an initial allowance for credit losses of \$32.3 million on the Pennsylvania Live!
+During the six months ended June 30, 2022, the Company recorded a provision for credit losses, net of \$28.9 million This was primarily due to an initial allowance for credit losses of \$32.3 million on the Pennsylvania Live!
 Master Lease which was originated on March 1, 2022.
-During the three months ended March 31, 2022, the Company received an updated earnings forecast from its tenant on the Maryland Live!
-Casino & Hotel operations for 2022.
-This resulted in an improved rent coverage ratio in its reserve calculation which led to a reduction in the Maryland Live!
-Lease reserve at March 31, 2022 compared to its balance at December 31, 2021.
+This was partially offset by a benefit recorded on the Maryland Live!
+Lease due to improved performance at that facility compared to previous expectations.
+This resulted in an improved rent coverage ratio in the Company's reserve calculation which led to a reduction in the Maryland Live!
+Lease reserve at June 30, 2022 compared to December 31, 2021.

 The reason for the higher allowance for credit losses as a percentage of the outstanding investment in leases for the Pennsylvania Live!
 Master Lease compared to the Maryland Live!
 Lease is primarily due to the significantly higher rent coverage ratio on the Maryland Live!
 Lease compared to the Pennsylvania Live!
 Master Lease.
-Future changes in economic probability factors and earnings assumptions at the underlying facilities may result in noncash provisions or recoveries in future periods that could materially impact our results of operations.
+Future changes in economic probability factors, changes in the estimated value of our real estate property leased to Cordish and earnings assumptions at the underlying facilities may result in non-cash provisions or recoveries in future periods that could materially impact our results of operations.